 Dr. Robert Keller has over thirty years of experience in Civil Engineering Hydraulics.
 Currently a consulting engineer, he has over twenty years of experience in river engineering and hydraulic structures.
 He was previously an Associate Professor at Monash University where the department honoured Robert by naming its Hydraulics Facility after him.
 He has carried out many flood studies using the HEC-RAS program and has conducted many training courses in the use of HEC-RAS.
 Dr Keller’s main areas of expertise are: Open channel flow, flood plain hydraulics, physical and numerical modelling, sediment transport, hydraulic structures, and urban hydraulics.
 Dr. Keller team teaches our courses with ICE WaRM affiliations.

 Mark Forest has over 34 years of experience in water resources engineering, specialising in flood control planning and design, floodplain management, rainfall/runoff modelling, hydraulic modelling, dam breach analysis, and alluvial fan modelling.
 He has extensive experience in a wide range of modelling programs, including the Corps of Engineers hydrologic and hydraulic modelling programs.
 Mark has also conducted numerous hydrologic and hydraulic modelling and floodplain management training courses, including HEC-RAS 2D analysis for individual clients and technical society conferences.
 He also has considerable experience in both the public and private sectors performing technical review of hydrologic/hydraulic reports and providing litigation support as an expert witness.
 As the global Practice Leader for Floodplain Management and Modelling, Mark is responsible for development of technical best practices and training in these disciplines, oversight of the Surface Water Modelling Practice Group and providing technical leadership and risk management.
-Mark will teach our upcoming Newcastle and Brisbane courses.
+Mark taught our most recent Newcastle and Brisbane courses.